cocolabs/pz-modding-guide/pz-modding-guide.md

 [Zomboid Storm](https://github.com/pzstorm/storm) is the new and *sexy* way of modding Project Zomboid.

-It is a fully integrated Java modding toolchain that allows mod developers to easily create functional Java mods using a custom API.
+It is a fully integrated Java **modding toolchain** that allows mod developers to easily create functional Java mods using a custom API.
 It is similar to [Fabric](https://fabricmc.net/) and [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/) which both provide modding capabilities for Minecraft.
 The project is open source and licensed under [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
 It is currently in alpha stage of development and releases are publicly available on [Github](https://github.com/pzstorm/storm/releases).
-Everyone is encourage to join the testing process by downloading and using the latest pre-release.
+Everyone is encouraged to join the testing process by downloading and using the latest pre-release.
 More information about Storm, including installation instructions and testing procedures can be found in the project [`README`](https://github.com/pzstorm/storm/blob/master/README.md).

 ## Community